-- WHEN PERIODS OF RAIN AND/OR HIGH WIND ARE EXPECTED THE AWNING MUST BE CLOSED.
-NEVER LEAVE THE AWNING OPEN AND UNATTENDED. - ALL AWNINGS MUST BE CLOSED PRIOR TO MOVING THE VEHICLE FOR ANY REASON.
-AS AN EXTRA SAFETY PRECAUTION A VISUAL CHECK THAT EVERY AWNING IS FULLY CLOSED IS REQUIRED. - BEFORE USING YOUR AWNING, ENSURE THAT THE AREA INTO WHICH THE AWNING WILL BE DEPLOYED IS FREE OF OBSTRUCTIONS (TREES, WALLS, PILLARS, POSTS, OTHER VEHICLES ETC.) - DAMAGE CAUSED BY FAILURE TO COMPLY WITH THESE INSTRUCTIONS IS NOT COVERED BY WARRANTY.
+WHEN PERIODS OF RAIN AND/OR HIGH WIND ARE EXPECTED THE AWNING MUST BE CLOSED.
+NEVER LEAVE THE AWNING OPEN AND UNATTENDED.
+ALL AWNINGS MUST BE CLOSED PRIOR TO MOVING THE VEHICLE FOR ANY REASON.
+AS AN EXTRA SAFE PRECAUTION A VISUAL CHECK THAT EVERY AWNIN FULLY CLOSED IS REQUIRED.
+ETY BEFORE USING YOUR AWNING, ENSURE THAT THE AREA INTO WHICH THE AWNING WILL BE DEPLOYE IS FREE OF OBSTRUCTIONS (TREES, WALLS, PILLAR POSTS, OTHER VEHICLES ETC.) DAMAGE CAUSED BY FAILURE TO COMPLY WITH THESE INSTRUCTIONS IS NOT COVERED BY WARRANTY.

 All Oliver Travel Trailers come standard with a powered curbside awning.
+On Legacy Elite II models, we also offer an optional awning available on the street side of the trailer.
 Before you open your awning, be sure that you have enough open space next to the side of the trailer to fully extend the awning open.